 Tastings in the Swan Valley

-Free-wheeling Fremantle offers free bike hire from the Fremantle Visitors Centre in Kings Square or the E-Shed on Victoria Quay.
-Hire is available from Monday to Friday 9.30am – 4pm and weekends until 3pm.
-With North, South and East Fremantle packed with cafes, boutiques and scenery, make the most of your mobility and find your way through quaint streets, parks and bike tracks to some of Fremantle’s most loved areas.
-Visit: www.visitfremantle.com.au
+Cycling is the Freo way, and there’s free bike hire (pay a refundable deposit) from the Fremantle Visitors Centre.
+With North, South and East Fremantle packed with cafes, boutiques and river and ocean scenery, make the most of your mobility and find your way along good bicycle paths to some of Fremantle’s best loved areas.

 Twilight Hawkers Market